markhary/leetcode/README.md

 ### Dependencies

-Test are built using the following packages.
-Use CMake and the dependencies will be downloaded and built for you.
+Binaries are built using *conan* and *cmake*.
+Dependencies will be downloaded and built automatically.

 - [gflags](https://gflags.github.io/gflags/)
 - [googletest](https://github.com/google/googletest)